PRECIOUS-Gold gains on Delta variant worries ahead of key U.S. jobs data

 While the market is concerned about rate hikes going into the non-farm payrolls data, the spread of the Delta variant globally is supporting gold prices, said Stephen Innes, managing partner at SPI Asset Management.

-The spread of the Delta variant of COVID-19 has prompted France to delay the easing of restrictions in the Landes region, while coronavirus infections have surged in Asia.
+Rising cases of the Delta variant have prompted France to delay the easing of restrictions in the Landes region, while infections have also surged in Asia.

 Investors are now awaiting the U.S. non-farm payrolls (NFP) report due on Friday for clues on the Fed’s next step.